MYRMIDON-Security/MYRMIDON-Detection-Lab/README.md

 Production-grade threat simulation and detection pipeline using simulated attacks ingested into ELK Stack.
 Demonstrates end-to-end: Attack execution → Sigma-inspired detection → Kibana visualization.

-Built for enterprise SOCs: Mirrors CrowdStrike/Expel triage workflows with live simulation of attacks from Red Canary's Atomic Red Team (ART) and an independent Kali attack box.
+Built for enterprise SOCs: Mirrors SIEM triage workflows with live simulation of attacks from Red Canary's Atomic Red Team (ART) and an independent Kali attack box.

 For a live demo, DM me on LinkedIn and we'll get you set up with credentials to access and see log generation in real time.